plattyp/SMSAuth/README.md

 ## What does this do?

 This is a Cocoapod for quickly adding SMS based authentication to a iOS application.
 It interacts with the API routes created by the [sms_auth](https://github.com/plattyp/sms_auth) gem.
+It will let you use the login view controller to add a flow to your iOS application for authentication.

+If you don't want to use the ViewController.
+The services are exposed so that you can leverage the mechanisms within your own controllers.

 ## Installation